Gesee-y/FragmentArrays.jl/README.md

 ```

 Getting data is an O(1) operation.
 The index first pass through a map to know in which fragment it belongs to, then is substrated by the fragment starting position to in the index in that fragment.
-Benchmarks shows 2.7ns to access an element in a vector vs 3.9ns to access it in a FragmentVector)
+Benchmarks shows 2.7ns to access an element in a vector vs 3.1ns to access it in a FragmentVector)

 ## Use cases

 This package is particularly suitable when you need:

-- **Sparcity and efficient iterations**
+- **Sparse but efficient contiguous iterations**
-- **Groups as intervals**: Group of data can be made as a range which will have his own block and can be more efficiently iterated
+- **Data groups as ranges**: Group of data can be made as a range which will have his own block and can be more efficiently iterated
 - **Multiple arrays** but stable indexing between them
-- **Fast arrays insertion/deletion**
+- **Fast array's element insertion/deletion**

 ## License